 We walked back to Catrina’s place and got our car.
 We ended up being able to get inexpensive overnight parking beside our apartment and since we wanted to leave fairly early the next morning, decided to relocate it ahead of time.

 It was sad to say goodbye to Catrina so soon.
 One day was definitely not enough time together.
 Now I need to convince her to come visit Canada.
 Maybe she could come run the marathon (or ultra) in October in my little hometown?
 Hint, hint, hint.
-It’s the nicest time to year to visit Nova Scotia, in my opinion.
+It’s the nicest time of year to visit Nova Scotia, in my opinion.
 (Kae and SHU, help me convince her!!!)

 Once again, driving through Zurich was a gong show.
 There was construction everywhere, so many one-way streets, and we were completely unfamiliar with everything.
 What should have taken 10 minutes took almost an hour and we were frazzled by the time we got back to the apartment.
 Thankfully, there was a grocery store close by so we bought some food for breakfast/lunch on the road, and stopped at an Asian restaurant beside our place to get some takeout (sushi, spring rolls, rice).